jessicamyee/fgli-college-prep-resource-hub/README.md

 - User to be able to view college prep resources by selecting the corresponding categories.
 - User can add new resources by entering the category-specific page and contributing there.
-- User can edit/delete existing resources (excluding the first 2 resources for each category).
 - Styling: clean, sleek, organized, and responsive using Flexbox and/or CSS Grid.